-The purpose of the dcextract program is to pull data from the database and write it to a file in DATACARD format.
+The purpose of the dcextract program is to pull data from the processed SHEF data value tables of the RFC Archive database and write it to a file in DATACARD format.
 It also creates a columnar text file for importing to spreadsheets.
 This program is written in C.